wearefrank/frank-runner/README.md

 # Root CA certificates

-You may need to add your organistion's Root CA for Ant and Maven to be able to download files from behind a Secure Web Gateway like Zscaler and/or to download files from your organization's internal repository (e.g. Artifactory).
-To do so simply create a folder `cacerts` in the `frank-runner` folder, put your certificate there and (re)start a Frank!Runner build.xml.
-Frank!Runner will detect added and removed files from the `cacerts` folder and reinstall all files in `cacerts` in the downloaded and unzipped JDK used by the Frank!Runner.
+You may need to add your organistion's Root CA for Ant and Maven to be able to download files from behind a Secure Web Gateway like Zscaler.
+This might also be the case when your project needs to download files from your organization's internal repository (e.g. Artifactory) or when you are running a Frank that is doing http calls (e.g. when using HttpSender).

+Usually you can find the certificate you need by visiting a public website in a browser and view the security details of the url (click on the icon left to the the url in the address bar).
+When viewing the certificate details export the top certificate in the Certificate Hierarchy to a file.
+Create a folder `cacerts` in the `frank-runner` folder, move the exported file to this folder and (re)start the Frank!Runner.

+The Frank!Runner will detect added and removed files from the `cacerts` folder and reinstall all files in `cacerts` in the downloaded and unzipped JDK used by the Frank!Runner.
 Also when the Frank!Runner's JDK version is changed and a new JDK is downloaded Frank!Runner will install the Root CA's in the `cacerts` folder in the newly downloaded and unzipped JDK.

 # Eclipse